IronCoreLabs/recrypt-node-binding/README.md

 yarn compile
 ```

 This will produce an `index.node` file within the `bin-package` directory.
-This file can then be included within a NodeJS file by simply requiring the file, e.g.
+This file can be used directly, or via index.js:

 ```
-const recrypt = require('index.node');
+const recrypt = require('index.js');
 ```

 ### Benchmarks